 - candidate must be between 18 and 26 years of age;

 - candidate must have demonstrated outstanding success in vocational training, academic, sporting, artistic or business pursuits;

 - candidate must have also made a significant contribution in the form of service to the community;

-Expressions of interest are called for by the 24th March 2023.
+Expressions of interest are called for by March annually.

 Enquiries should be directed to the Rotary Club of Melbourne Vocational Service Committee.